dilawar/ncbs/handbook/student_handbook.markdown

 responsible for scheduling thesis committee meetings and submission of the report to the Academic Office.

+## Maintenance of laboratory notebooks & experimental records
+ Every
-**Maintenance of laboratory notebooks & experimental records:** Every researcher must maintain a carefully detailed laboratory notebook.
+researcher must maintain a carefully detailed laboratory notebook.
 Laboratory notebooks with numbered pages are available from Stores and must be used for recording information on experiments, unless e-Notebooks are used by the laboratory.
 Pages may not be torn or removed from a laboratory notebook.
-Notebooks and records must allow complete reconstruction of experiments and should include: date and time of the experiment; rationale for the experiment; details of each step (volumes, number of animals, time of incubation etc.); raw data details on every experimental trial.
+Notebooks and records must allow complete reconstruction of experiments and should include date and time of the experiment; rationale for the experiment; details of each step (volumes, number of animals, time of incubation etc.); raw data details on every experimental trial.
 Laboratory notebooks with raw data, and well-documented electronic versions of the data should be submitted to the Thesis Supervisor at the time of thesis submission.

+## Duration of the Programme
-**Duration of the Programme:** PhD students are expected to complete thesis requirements within a period of five years or earlier, from the date of joining NCBS or inStem.
+ PhD students are expected to complete thesis requirements within a period of five years or earlier, from the date of joining NCBS or inStem.
 Int-PhD students are expected to complete thesis requirements within a period of six years or earlier,